Vokerlee/RISC-V-ELF-Interpreter/README.md

 riscv32-unknown-elf-objdump -S test_prog.out > test_prog.dump
 ```

-Different examples you can see in `examples` folder.
+Different examples of compilation and usage of the program you can see in `examples` folder.